Sorcery at the Right Hand of Power

 In the biblical contest between light and dark, there are three domains – physics, ethics and spiritual warfare.
 In the former, light exists atomically, and darkness has no such existence, thus by definition, darkness flees the presence of light.
-In the middle category, when we live openly and in accountability, those who hide their intentions and action flee our presence.
+In the middle category, when we live openly and with accountability, those who hide their intentions and action flee our presence.
 And in the latter, Jesus is the Light of the world, Satan is the prince of darkness, thus the devil flees the presence of Jesus.

 Yet the devil is able to take opportunity of any and every sphere where we allow any measure of ethical and spiritual darkness into our lives.

 Throughout the Bible, Satan’s agenda is to pervert political power so that it can subvert the Messianic promise, seeking to find darkness in the human soul in which to establish a beachhead.
 Accordingly, “sorcery at the right hand of power” reflects a reality where demonic counsel seeks access to political power in order shut down unalienable rights for all people equally, to shut down religious, political and economic liberty.
 Such liberty is uniquely the gift God, revealed fully in the Bible; wherever such liberty flourishes, the Gospel flourishes, and vice versa.

 - the Egyptian sorcerers advising Pharaoh against Moses and Aaron;

 - the pagan prophet Bala’am’s hired opposition to the Israelites during the Exodus;